preethib268/bmi-calculator/README.md

 # 💪 BMI Calculator (Height in Feet) – Streamlit App

-An interactive BMI (Body Mass Index) calculator built using Python and Streamlit.
-This app allows users to input their weight and height (in feet), calculates their BMI, displays their health category, and visualizes BMI ranges with a reference chart.
-It also tracks BMI history during the session.
+A responsive BMI calculator built with Python and Streamlit.
+Users can enter weight and height (in feet) to calculate BMI, view their health category, and see a visual reference chart.
+Includes session-based history and a clean UI with styled feedback.

 ## 📌 Features